-Viral and bacterial filtration with Cambridge Mask is also equal to or over 99% in both cases.
+Viral and bacterial filtration with Cambridge Mask equals or exceeds 99% in both cases.
 While the results are lower than some of the competition, they are the worst-case results out of the samples tested.
-In reality, all masks should perform similarly and the best fitting mask is the best choice.
+In reality, all masks should perform similarly, and the best-fitting mask is the best choice.

 Cambridge Mask also features a carbon filter.
 This filter is very heavily advertised and is a big attraction for many buyers.
 Where the primary filter is designed to filter particles, activated carbon filters are designed to adsorb volatile organic compounds.
 Carbon filters are also effective against odours.

 Overall, the Cambridge Mask Pro features a capable filter.
-The particle filtration provided is some of the best among reusable masks, however, it does fall slightly behind the competition in regards to viral and bacterial particle filtration.
+The particle filtration provided is some of the best among reusable cloth masks; however, it does fall slightly behind the competition in regard to viral and bacterial particle filtration.
 With this in mind, however, it’s important to remember that no mask is effective unless fitted correctly.

-Fit is perhaps the second most important aspect of any mask.
+Although we spend a lot of time discussing filtration, the fit is as important for determining the performance of a mask or respirator.
 A good fit is vital for the best protection.
 If a mask does not create a seal on your face, particles such as fine dust, bacteria, and viruses can avoid the filter altogether and enter around the edges.

 This means that the air (that comes through the sides) is not actually being filtered.
 While you may receive some protection, you will not receive it to the full extent that the mask can offer.
-For this reason, it’s very important to make sure that you purchase the correctly sized mask.
+For this reason, it’s very important to ensure you purchase the correctly sized mask.